iclr-blogposts/2024/_posts/2024-05-07-primacy-bias-and-why-it-helps-to-forget.md

 In human terms, step 1 is the algorithm living its day-to-day life.
 At the end of the day, it goes to sleep, and overnight the algorithm's lifetime of experiences are referenced to update its beliefs (step 2).

 ### Why overcomplicate things?
-For those without an RL background, this might seem needlessly complicated.
+For those without a reinforcement learning background, this might seem needlessly complicated.
 Why can’t we simply explore with a random policy and then fit a model all at once?

-Sometimes this is done [5] but the quality of the memories in the replay buffer relate to the quality of the policy that gathered the experience.
+Althought this is sometimes done [5], the quality of the memories in the replay buffer is proportionate to the quality of the policy that gathered the experience.
 Consider an agent learning to play chess.
-A random policy might have enough data to learn how to play the start of the game very effectively, but it will never learn how to chase an opponent’s king around an empty board.
+A random policy might have enough data to learn how to play the start of the game effectively, but it will never learn how to chase an opponent’s king around an empty board.
 If a policy isn’t smart enough to get the agent out of the ‘early' game, it will never collect experiences to learn the ‘mid’ or ‘late' games.

 ## Selecting a Replay Ratio

 The *replay ratio* is the total number of gradient updates per environment interaction.
 If the number of experiences is fixed, then modifying the replay ratio is equivalent to changing the number of training epochs in a typical deep learning problem.

 Most researchers know the importance of training for a sufficient number of epochs.
 Training for more epochs is preferred and methods such as early stopping, weight regularization, and dropout layers can mitigate the risk of overfitting.
-At worst, if at validation time your model is overfit, you can retrain the model from scratch.
+At worst, if you end up with an overfit model then you can retrain it from scratch.

 In deep reinforcement learning, the replay ratio is typically set to one.
 Unfortunately, finding the correct replay ratio is difficult.
 We want the agent to learn as much as possible but there is a path-dependency that is hard to ignore.
 If the policy becomes overfit early it will have less meaningful interactions with the environment, creating negative feedback.
 If you don’t catch overfitting in your Poker Bot until it loses a couple tournaments, then you might have spent a lot of money for a dataset on how to lose poker hands.